sophielrt/Pokemon_Top_Trumps/README.md

 ### README File
 - Design Choices Board (Made on Canva with template by Salbine B)
+- Project Planning - Gantt Chart (Made on Canva with template and elements.
+Pokemon Font by FontGet used for the title)
+- Project Planning - Flow Chart (Made on Canva with template and elements.
+Pokemon Font by FontGet used for the title)

 ### Inspiration
 - [Dribble](https://dribbble.com/shots/8512308-Snorlax-404-Error-Page-Daily-UI-008) ImHighOnCoffee (404.html)